 Successful completion of this course at KS4 level can lead to the opportunity to progress to the BTEC Level 3 National Extended Certificate in Business.
 Alternatively, employment opportunities exist in customer facing roles in retail and across the wider business sector.

 Further information can be found at www.edexcel.org.uk

 Child Development & Care

 Leader of Learning // Mrs L Booth

-Examination Board & Syllabus //

-NCFE CACHE Level 2 Technical Award in Child

-Development and Care
+Examination Board & Syllabus // NCFE CACHE Level 2 Technical Award in Child Development and Care in the Early Years

-QAN CODE: 603/3293/1